evannoronha/GardenSimulator/README.md

 Logging out of your account will return you to the homepage to sign in or create a new account.

+#### Advance One Day

+Advancing the day will increase the plant progess towards harvesting at the cost of one point.

 ## ER Diagram

 ![ER Diagram for Garden Simulator](ER-Diagam.dio.png?raw=true "Title")